ADI-projects30/monday-u-exercises/README.md

 # 👋 Welcome to: Let's Work!

 # Instructions:
-Entering a task is done by pressing the plus button, when a task is added a "success" sound will be heard.
+Entering a task is done by pressing the plus button, when a task is added a "success" sound will be heard..

 Each task can be marked as completed or it can be deleted.
 If you choose to delete a task, you will hear a sound announcing the deletion.